Current issues and what the World Food Programme is doing

 Low incomes and high post-harvest food loss among smallholder farmers

-Agriculture employs three quarters of the labour force and accounts for 25 percent of Uganda’s GDP.
+Agriculture employs 80 percent the labour force and accounts for 25 percent of Uganda’s GDP.
 Smallholders – food and cash crops, horticulture, fishing and livestock – account for 96 percent of farmers and 75 percent of agricultural produce.
 But they underperform significantly as a result of poorly integrated markets, limited access to credit, uncertain land tenure and low levels of technology.
 Limited market information and the inability of primary producers to meet regional and international standards limit the sector’s contribution to exports.

 Food waste is not a significant factor in Uganda, but post-harvest losses have been estimated to reach 40 percent in some sectors.
 Because post-harvest handling techniques and storage facilities are inadequate, surpluses tend to be sold immediately after harvest at the lowest point in the price cycle.
 The loss of potential income contributes to food insecurity and undernutrition among smallholder farming families, especially during lean seasons.